Google

 Haynesville Shale Benefits to the Shreveport - Bossier Area.

-Haynesville Shale Opportunity for Louisiana - Exporting LNG
+Possible Haynesville Shale Opportunity for Louisiana - Exporting LNG

 As described above, the immediate Shreveport - Bossier area and surrounding parishes are benefiting hugely from the Haynesville Shale development.
 Unfortunately, I don't see Louisiana, as a whole benefiting to the same extent.
 I think they are missing a great opportunity to jump to the front of the energy crisis fight and establish Louisiana as the kingpin of the natural gas industry.
-More specifically, I believe Louisiana should strive to develop a strong LNG exporting trade.
+More specifically, I believe Louisiana should strive to develop a strong LNG exporting business.
 Japan and numerous other natural gas-poor nations around the globe would be more than happy to import Louisiana (Haynesville) natural gas.

 Disclosure: My Personal Stake in the Haynesville Shale.
-I was recently pleased to learn that I possibly have a stake in the Haynesville natural gas field.
-I am from Shreveport in Caddo Parish and my father once owned a company with about 50 or so acres in adjacent Bossier Parish on the banks of the Red River.
+I was recently pleased to learn that I have a stake in the Haynesville natural gas field.
+I am from Shreveport in Caddo Parish and my father once owned a small company with about 50 or so acres in adjacent Bossier Parish on the banks of the Red River.
 Bossier Parish expropriated the land for a freeway.
 Since, the expropriation only included surface rights, the mineral rights remained in the family's possession.
-The family has apparently just leased the mineral rights.
+The family has leased the mineral rights.

 Other Shale Formation Plays.